 Webhooks (push-queues) can be set up from the console page of CloudAMQP.
 A webhook is a way for an app to provide other applications with real-time information.
 It will POST any messages placed in a specified queue to a specified URL.
 A POST request will be made for each message in the queue.
 If the endpoint returns a HTTP status code in the 200 range, the message will be acknowledged and removed from the queue, otherwise it will retry to POST it again.
 How often it should retry to POST the message can be specified in the retry interval.
 The queue has to be in your default vhost and it has to be a durable queue.

 CloudAMQP also has a Webhook API which allows you to list, create, and delete webhooks instances programmatically.

-Server metrics are only available for dedicated instances.
+Metrics are only available for dedicated instances.

-RabbitMQ Log Stream shows the live log from RabbitMQ.
+RabbitMQ Server logstream shows the live log from RabbitMQ.